beanieaxolotl/shinen-gax-python/README.md

 - GAX library detection - Detects the GAX Sound Engine library (+ functions from libgax.a) in a Game Boy Advance ROM.

-- GAX song renderer - Renders a specified track from a GAX blob (.gax), with the option of changing the number of loops and outputting the track at 48khz (DVD quality).
+- GAX song renderer - Renders a specified track from a GAX file, with the option of changing the number of loops and outputting the track at 48khz (DVD quality).
 As of right now it processes the track at 1x speed, which is very slow..

 ## To do:
 - Proper support for earlier revisions of GAX v3, GAX v2 and v1 (if possible)
-- Implement .ELF file reconstruction for GBA decompilation projects.
+- Implement .ELF object file reconstruction for GBA decompilation projects.

 ## In progress:
 - A tracker / sound editor for the GAX format implemented with pygame-ce, pyaudio and MyreMylar's [pygame_gui]
 - An accurate replayer engine for the GAX format, allowing for high-quality listening to tracks.
 GAX playback on the GBA is used as reference to gauge accuracy.
 There are a few bugs regarding accuracy, but most tracks that I have tried play close to perfect, aside from vibrato and tone portamento being a bit imperfect.
-I have not yet been able to get replayer playback functions into a library as all attempts (at least for me) have failed, so setting it up will be a hassle, sorry.

 Credits: